Jhsmit/ColiCoords/docs/introduction.rst

 Introduction
 =============

-ColiCoords is a python project aimed to make analysis of fluorescence data from rodlike cells more streamlined and intuitive.
+ColiCoords is a python project aimed to make analysis of fluorescence microscopy data from rodlike cells more streamlined and intuitive.
 These goals are achieved by describing the shape of the cell by a 2nd degree polynomial, and this simple mathematical description together with a data structure to organize cell data on a single cell basis allows for straightforward and detailed analysis.